 Tea scale (Fiorinia theae) is the most serious scale insect on camellia.
-It attaches to the underside of leaves.
+This scale attaches to feed on the underside of leaves.
 Tea scale has an oblong shape with a ridge down the center parallel to the sides.
 It is a small scale with the female about 1/20-inch long.
 The male is about two-thirds the size of the female.
 The females vary in color from dark brown or gray to nearly black.
 Males are white.
 The female lays 10 to 16 eggs, which remain protected under her body until they hatch.
 In one to three weeks, bright yellow immature forms called crawlers hatch from the eggs.
 A typical symptom of tea scale infestation is yellow splotches on the upper surface of leaves.
 With a large infestation, the undersides of the leaves are covered by a cottony mass.

 Cottony camellia scale (Pulvinaria floccifera) is a soft scale that infests not only camellia, but also holly, hydrangea, English ivy, euonymus, maple, rhododendron, yew, and pittosporum.
 The adult scale is flat, 1/8-inch in diameter and yellowish-tan.
 As with other soft scales, cottony camellia scale produces large amounts of sugary honeydew, which both attracts ants and causes the leaves to become covered with black sooty mold.

 The adult cottony camellia scale females lay ovisacs, which are the cottony white egg masses, during the early summer.
 The eggs hatch in summer, and the crawlers (small mobile immatures) will move around on foliage to find a place to feed on the lower leaf surfaces.
 Foliage with a heavy infestation may turn pale green or yellowish.